emberjs/guides/source/localizable/tutorial/simple-component.md

 ```

 The value of `isWide` comes from our component's JavaScript file, in this case `rental-listing.js`.
-Since we do not want the image to be smaller at first, we will set the property to start as `false`:
+Since we want the image to be smaller at first, we will set the property to start as `false`:

 ```app/components/rental-listing.js
 import Ember from 'ember';